 Mighty Networks is a website builder and community management software that offers some of the best community management tools, enabling members to build skills and work towards mastering a common goal.

 One of the major challenges of community management is the fact that your community is splintered across multiple channels.
-When you choose a community management software platform like Mighty Networks, you’ll be able to bring everyone under one roof.
+When you choose a community management app like Mighty Networks, you’ll be able to bring everyone under one roof.

 By reducing the number of places you have to check-in on, you’ll have less work and more accurate analytics around how your members interact with your community and content.